joeytwiddle/cheatsheets/docker.md

 - [nsenter](https://github.com/jpetazzo/nsenter) - Easy way to start a shell inside a container (although `docker exec` has now taken its place).
 Includes `docker-enter`.

 - [baseimage](http://phusion.github.io/baseimage-docker/) - A Docker image designed to run a full Linux system, rather than just one process.  (syslog, cron, ssh, logrotate, ...)

+# See also

+- Recommendations for creating images: https://developers.redhat.com/blog/2016/02/24/10-things-to-avoid-in-docker-containers/